AndreasVolkmann/Prolok/README.md

 Getting all solutions can be done like this:

 ```
-val t5 = query("descendent_of", X, Y)
+val t5 = avo.me.Prolok.query("descendent_of", X, Y)
-t5.getSolutions(X, Y)
+t5.avo.me.Prolok.getSolutions(X, Y)
 ```

-It works for any query, from 1 to many arguments.
+It works for any avo.me.Prolok.query, from 1 to many arguments.

 #### Compound